monody-game/monody/README.md

   - newDay : switch the nigth to the day and reverse => response to each counter end cycle
   - assign : when roles are assigned
   - role-assign : to the player with his assigned role
   - delete : home event, triggered to update the game list

 - counter. +
   - end : end the counter

 - chat. +
   - send : when a message is sent
+  - chat.werewolf : message from the private werewolves chat